-Democracy and drama: 100 million Indians to cast pivotal vote
+Uttar Pradesh: 100 million Indians to cast vote in pivotal elections

 From slums, villages, towns and cities, millions of people will make their way to polling stations, in a seven-phase election that takes place over four weeks in Uttar Pradesh, India.